RFFPFSDev/RabbitMq-dotnet/README.md

 ## Consumer prefetch

-Note that when we start a second consumer, it doesn't pick any un-acked messages.
+Note that when we start a second consumer (on the left side of image), it doesn't pick any un-acked messages.

 ![noprefetch](imgs/noprefetch.png)